by Donald E. Sheppard ©2014 NACC|

-Archeology was once thought to be the key to finding Conquest Trails, but that science has failed to do so in the eighty years since ethnologists and historians surrendered that study to them.
-Little evidence of conquest has been found, leading some to very suspicious conclusions.
+Archeology was once thought to be the key to locating DeSoto's trail, but that science has failed to do so in the many years since ethnologists and historians surrendered that study to them.
+Little evidence of conquest has been found.
+That which has been has led to suspicious conclusions.

-On the other hand, knowledge in other sciences has flourished in the 150 years since the DeSoto trail theory we learned was deduced in 1857.
-We now realize that early trail seekers misunderstood ancient native migration, 16th century moon phases, tides and coastal mariners' tactics, America's geographic reality and "paced" navigation techniques.
+On the other hand, knowledge in other sciences has flourished in the 150 years since the DeSoto trail theory we learned was first deduced in 1857.
+We now realize that early trail seekers misunderstood post-DeSoto native migration, 16th century moon phases, tides, coastal mariners' tactics, geographic reality and DeSoto's "paced" navigation technique.

 Tides are also affected by the moon.
 Certain harbors were impassable to Spanish Galleons except on particular moon phases.
 Spring Tides, which occur on new and full moon, increase the tide's amplitudes and currents, allowing big ships to move in them.
 DeSoto's biggest mistake in Florida arose from ignoring that fact.
 It cost him dearly during his landing, as we shall see.
 The moon's phase, from then on, would be taken into account on every tactical decision DeSoto made.
 Precise lunar intelligence of the sixteenth century became available with the advent of atomic time measure and digital computers.
 Only now can we focus on DeSoto's genius and folly.